CIRA-GEOIPS/new_file_notification/README.md

 by one consumer.

 ## Running the producer
+This must be run in a Python environment that includes `pika` - for connecting to RabbitMQ -  and other needed packages.
+The `environ-3.8.yml` file in this repository can be used to create a workable conda environment.
+Setting one up using `pip` will certainly also work.
+Python 3.8 is the minimum version needed to run the script.
+Higher versions should work.

 Copy the template-config.ini file to config.ini and edit the config.ini as described inside that file.
 Run the code with: